LHL-final-project-Shauna-Nastasi-LeMinh/Projectivity/front-end/DESIGN_DOC.md

 // with yarn
 yarn add @mui/material @emotion/react @emotion/styled

+### Full Guide

+A full guide to installation and usage is available here: https://mui.com/getting-started/installation/

 ## Roboto font

 MUI was designed with the Roboto font in mind.
 Be sure to include the Roboto font in your project, for example, using Google Fonts: